The Nevermoor series: Wundersmith

 Jupiter finds a ninth signatory for Morrigan's legal papers, and learns that a great singer named Cassiel has mysteriously disappeared.
 Meanwhile, Morrigan does not feel that she fits in with the others in Unit 919, and some of the patrons think she should not even be in the Wundrous Society at all.
-Later, after discovering a new room which has appeared in her hotel room overnight which leads to Unit 919's private train station, Morrigan and the rest of Unit 919 are given a tour by their train conductor, Miss Cheery, where they meet the Scholar Mistress of the Wundrous Society's schooling division.
+Later, after discovering a new door which has appeared in her hotel room overnight which leads to Unit 919's private train station, Morrigan and the rest of Unit 919 are given a tour by their train conductor, Miss Cheery, where they meet the Scholar Mistress of the Wundrous Society's schooling division.
 They are also told that the schooling is split into two sections: the Mundane Arts and the Arcane Arts.
 Morrigan is in the Mundane Arts section.
 After learning that another important Wundrous Society figure, Paximus Luck, has gone missing, Morrigan begins to worry, a feeling that gets increased when she is put in only one class, that lasts all day, in which she learns about all the heinous crimes committed by past Wundersmiths.
 Jupiter makes her feel better and arranges another class for her, about navigating the crazy and "ridiculous" streets of Nevermoor.
-Later, after an encounter with a group of bullies, Morrigan develops a theory that all the people who have gone missing could have been taken to the Ghastly Market, an illegal black market where can buy things like weapons, or even human beings.
+Later, after an encounter with a group of bullies, Morrigan develops a theory that all the people who have gone missing could have been taken to the Ghastly Market, an illegal black market where one can buy things like weapons, or even human beings.

-The bullies return, and Morrigan accidentally lets out a blast of fire to keep them from hurting her, getting her in major trouble, then banned from Wunsoc campus so she has to take classes at the Hotel Deucalion.
+The bullies return, and Morrigan accidentally lets out a blast of fire to keep them from hurting Miss Cheery, getting her in major trouble, then banned from Wunsoc campus so she has to take classes at the Hotel Deucalion.
 Meanwhile, mysterious notes keep appearing for Unit 919, saying that the unit must meet certain demands or they will "reveal the terrible truth about Unit 919."
 The unit becomes frantic to meet the requests, but eventually blames their misfortune on Morrigan, thinking that the terrible truth is Morrigan's being a Wundersmith.
 Morrigan has a brief encounter with the Ghastly Market itself, and she discovers that it actually is real.
 Afterwards, she gets reaccepted back into the society after the staff of the Hotel Deucalion purposefully annoy Professor Onstald throughout his stay.
-Morrigan gets lost and ends up meeting Squall, who shows her how to control Wunder.
+Morrigan gets lost and ends up meeting Squall again, who shows her how to control Wunder.
 On Hallowmas, Squall comes to Morrigan again, telling her that her friends—along with Onstald and the Angel Israfel—are in danger of being sold on the Ghastly Market.
 Morrigan and Hawthorne save them, but Onstald stays behind, sacrificing himself so the others can survive.
-Later, at a Wundrous Society gathering, Morrigan reveals herself as a Wundersmith as per the last of blackmail demand, and the Elders reveal that the blackmailing was all a test to see if Morrigan could work together with the rest of Unit 919 well.
+Later, at a Wundrous Society gathering, Morrigan reveals herself as a Wundersmith as per the last of the blackmail demands, and the Elders reveal that the blackmailing was all a loyalty test to see if the members of Unit 919 could work together.